elqal3awii/WebSecurity-Academy-with-Rust/Access control vulnerabilities/User role controlled by request parameter/README.md

-# Hack Steps
+## Hack Steps

-1. Change the cookie 'Admin' to 'true'
+1. Add the cookie 'Admin' and set it to 'true'
-2. Fetch the admin panel
+2. Delete carlos from the admin panel
-3. Delete carlos

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Start script